Financial Strategy · May 2026 · 7 min read

 Why should early-stage startups use AI for finance?
 Startups should use AI for finance because it drastically reduces the time spent on manual data entry and provides instant, localized visibility into key metrics like burn rate and runway, ensuring founders are always prepared for investor meetings.

 Is it safe to use AI with my financial data?
 Yes, if you use local infrastructure.
-By utilizing Model Context Protocol (MCP) servers, your financial CSVs and data are processed locally on your machine.
-Sensitive information is never uploaded to public cloud servers or used to train public LLMs.
+Whether you use our browser-based dashboard or plug directly into our Model Context Protocol (MCP) server, your financial CSVs are analyzed locally.
+Sensitive information is never stored, never uploaded to public cloud databases, and never used to train public LLMs.

 Can AI replace my accountant?
 No, AI does not replace professional accountants or CPAs.
 AI excels at categorizing data, computing formulas, and generating real-time dashboards.
 However, you still need human professionals for tax compliance, complex strategic forecasting, and audited financials.